 USAA in Europe and in the UK has undertaken a major review of its operating model.
-It has been agreed by the sole Shareholder of USAA International Services S.à.r.l., which is the holding Company and sole Shareholder for USAA S.A. in Luxembourg and its sister company USAA Limited in the UK, that the current operating model would not be sustainable long term.
-Our current European structure is very complex and costly and, as a result, we are looking to rationalise our structure to reduce cost, ease volatility of results and improve efficiency.
-Our intention is to write the residual UK portfolio of USAA Limited through a new insurance branch of USAA SA effective from 01/01/2022.
-The remaining insurance liabilities of USAA Limited will be transferred (via a Part VII application in the UK) to either the new UK insurance branch of USAA SA or to USAA SA itself in Luxembourg.
+It has been agreed by the sole Shareholder of USAA International Services SARL, which is the holding Company and sole Shareholder for USAA S.A. in Luxembourg and its sister Company USAA Limited in the UK, that the current operating model would not be sustainable long term.
+Our current European structure is very complex and costly and, as a result, a restructure of the European operations to reduce cost, ease volatility of results and improve efficiency will take place in 2022.
+The CAA approved the application for a new UK Insurance Branch of USAA S.A. on 2 December 2021.
+The new USAA UK Insurance Branch received further authorisation from the PRA and FCA on 28 January 2022 and will commence writing the residual UK portfolio of USAA Limited from 01 April 2022.